Why Choose Us Over Other Workplace Harassment Lawyers in San Diego?

 In today’s digital age, cyberbullying has emerged as a serious workplace problem.
 Cyberbullying involves using technology to harass, intimidate, or threaten someone.
 Additional actions that fall under this category include sending threatening emails, posting inappropriate comments on social media, or isolating someone digitally.

 Online harassment can be just as harmful as face-to-face confrontations, affecting mental well-being and job performance.
-Document any cyberbullying incidents with screenshots and timestamps, report the behavior to your employer, and consult with a labor law attorney as soon as possible.
+Document any cyberbullying incidents with screenshots and timestamps, report the behavior to your employer, and consult with a San Diego labor law attorney as soon as possible.

 Harassment Based on Protected Characteristics